Gibbs-type Indian buffet processes: Black-box posterior inference

+Without good prior knowledge of what the parameters $\totalmass$, $\discount$ and $\Theta$ governing the IBP model should be for a particular application and data set, we may give them broad prior distributions and infer their values during posterior inference.
+See \cref{sec:experiments} for further details.
 Note that the inference procedure we have described may be treated as a black-box for any subclass of Gibbs-type IBPs, where the user only needs to supply several evaluations of the primitives $\primitive{n}{\cdot}{\cdot}$.
 In particular, resampling $Z$ only requires the two values $\primitive{n-1}{1}{1}$ and $\primitive{n-1}{1}{0}$ (in order to evaluate \cref{eq:posteriorZ,eq:newfeatsampling}) for a dataset of size $n$.
 In order to resample the hyperparameters $\totalmass$, $\discount$ and $\Theta$ for the IBP model, one needs to supply $n-1$ additional evaluations to obtain $\primitive{n-s}{s}{1}$, for $n\ge s\ge 1$, required by \cref{eq:pmf}.
-These primitives may be precomputed and stored for given values of $\discount$ and $\Theta$.
-See \cref{sec:computation} for some notes on computing these primitives, the required generalized factorial coefficients $\GFC(n,k;\discount)$ in \cref{eq:gfc}, and the Gibbs-type weights $\Varray$ for different models.
+These $n+1$ values may be precomputed and stored for given values of $\discount$ and $\Theta$.
+See the supplementary material for some notes on computing these primitives, the required generalized factorial coefficients $\GFC(n,k;\discount)$ in \cref{eq:gfc}, and the Gibbs-type weights $\Varray$ for different models.